trailofbits/deptective/README.md

 ## Caveats and Troubleshooting ⚠️

+### Host System Paths 📂
 As mentioned above, Deptective does its analysis within Docker containers.
 Deptective will automatically copy its current working directory on the host system into `/workdir/` inside the container.
 This means that if the command being inspected references files with absolute paths and/or files that are not in the directory subtree rooted at `$PWD`, the command will likely fail.
 There are plans to address this in a later version of Deptective.

+### Package Index Cache 📇
 Deptective builds a package index cache mapping file paths to packages that provide them the first time it is run.
 However, package databases like `apt` are constantly changing, with vulnerable packages being yanked and new packages added.
 You can force a rebuild of the package index cache by running `deptective --rebuild`.

+### Path Testing Latency ⏳
+Deptective uses the Docker API to test the existence of files accessed by the target command.
+On certain Docker configurations—particularly when macOS is the host OS—, this can be very slow.
+A different, faster mechanism for testing files will be added in a future release.

 ## Contact 💬